Sensorineural hearing loss

 Frequent symptoms of SNHL are loss of acuity in distinguishing foreground voices against noisy backgrounds, difficulty understanding on the telephone, some kinds of sounds seeming excessively loud or shrill, difficulty understanding some parts of speech (fricatives and sibilants), loss of directionality of sound (especially with high frequency sounds), perception that people mumble when speaking, and difficulty understanding speech.
 Similar symptoms are also associated with other kinds of hearing loss; audiometry or other diagnostic tests are necessary to distinguish sensorineural hearing loss.

 Identification of sensorineural hearing loss is usually made by performing a pure tone audiometry (an audiogram) in which bone conduction thresholds are measured.
 Tympanometry and speech audiometry may be helpful.
 Testing is performed by an audiologist.

 There is no proven or recommended treatment or cure for SNHL; management of hearing loss includes hearing strategies and hearing aids.
 In cases of profound or total deafness, a cochlear implant is a specialised device that may be a useful tool in aiding access to sound, ranging from mild to a functional level of hearing when the device is worn and working well.
 SNHL is at least partially preventable by avoiding environmental noise, ototoxic chemicals and drugs, and head trauma, and treating or inoculating against certain triggering diseases and conditions like meningitis.

+Unlike other types of hearing loss, Sudden Sensorineural Hearing Loss (SSHL or SSNHL) is often treatable if addressed immediately.
+Many people notice that they have SSHL when they wake up in the morning.
+Others first notice it when they try to use the deafened ear, such as when they use a phone.
+Still others notice a loud, alarming "pop" just before their hearing disappears.
+People with sudden deafness often feel dizzy, have ringing in their ears (tinnitus), or both.
+Immediate treatment from an otolaryngologist (sometimes called an ENT surgeon) is needed.
+The primary treatment for SSHL is oral Prednisone, and two recent formal studies both found that nearly half the patients fully recovered their hearing.

 Signs and symptoms

+Reduction in human hearing threshold level with age.

 Since the inner ear is not directly accessible to instruments, identification is by patient report of the symptoms and audiometric testing.
 Of those who present to their doctor with sensorineural hearing loss, 90% report having diminished hearing, 57% report having a plugged feeling in the ear, and 49% report having ringing in the ear (tinnitus).
 About half report vestibular (vertigo) problems.

-For a detailed exposition of symptoms useful for screening, a self-assessment questionnaire was developed by the American Academy of Otolaryngology, called the Hearing Handicap Inventory for Adults (HHIA).
+For a detailed exposition of symptoms useful for screening, the American Academy of Otolaryngology developed a self-assessment questionnaire called the Hearing Handicap Inventory for Adults (HHIA).
 It is a 25-question survey of subjective symptoms.

 Causes

 Sensorineural hearing loss may be genetic or acquired (i.e., as a consequence of disease, noise, trauma, etc.).
-People may have a hearing loss from birth (congenital) or the hearing loss may come on later.
+People may have a hearing loss from birth (congenital), or the hearing loss may develop later.
 Many cases are related to old age (age-related).